Overview: What is hyperthyroidism?

 Hyperthyroidism – Diagnosis at the USZ

-The first step in clarifying a possible hyperthyroidism is to take a medical history: we will ask you in detail about your symptoms and any underlying and previous illnesses.
+The first step in the clarification of a possible hyperthyroidism is the medical history: We ask you in detail about your symptoms and any underlying and previous diseases.
 We will also inquire if you are taking any medications.
 This will give you a picture of your medical history.
 The interview is followed by a physical examination.
 Among other things, we will palpate your thyroid gland to check for enlargement and nodule formation.
-We also check whether you have eye problems or even protruding eyeballs, which are typical of Graves’ disease.
+We also look to see if you have eye problems or even bulging eyeballs, typical of Graves’ disease.

 Measurement of hormone levels

-Measuring hormone levels in the blood provides information about your thyroid function.
-The focus is on the blood values for the thyroid-stimulating hormone TSH and the thyroid hormones T3 and T4 (in free form, i.e. not bound to a protein: fT3 and fT4):
+Information about your thyroid function can be obtained by measuring hormone levels in your blood.
+The focus is on blood levels for the thyroid-stimulating hormone TSH and the thyroid hormones T3 and T4 (in free form, i.e. not bound to a protein: fT3 and fT4):

-If your hormone levels indicate hyperthyroidism and you have the trio of symptoms goitre, protruding eyeballs and palpitations, you are most likely suffering from Graves’ disease.
+If your hormone levels are indicative of hyperthyroidism and you have the symptom trio of goiter, bulging eyeballs and palpitations, you most likely have Graves’ disease.
 The suspicion is confirmed when TSH receptor antibodies (TRAK) are detected in your blood.

 Imaging techniques